Jonathan-Tiede/RealEstate_Recommender/README.md

 This project will take a county/state pair and recommend which currently-available houses should be considered for purchase.

 ## Why do this?
 This project serves two purposes for me.
-First, I am wanting to move and so this tool could be useful when that time comes.
+First, I am looking to move and so this tool could be useful when that time comes.
 Second, I need to build out a data science portfolio and I came up with this as my first project.

 ## What is the main question being asked?
 What are the top X homes I should consider buying given the state/county pair?
 I am looking for undervalued, single family homes currenlty listed "For Sale" on Zillow.